Flaviohnb/open_brewery_db/README.md

 ### Required softwares

-Python and Docker is required for this project.
+Python and Docker are required for this project.
 Below are the instructions for installing Python and Docker on Mac, Windows, and Linux.
 This project was developed on Windows.

 - Docker:
     - Windows: https://docs.docker.com/desktop/install/windows-install/